hugswangyu/hugswangyu.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a second graduate student from Nanjing University of Information Science and Technology(NUIST),majoring in Electronic Information Engineering(NTU).I will attend the summer school of Nanyang Technological University as an exchange student,and the course I will take is Data Science and Artificial Intelligence.(2025.07)sponsored by JESIE.
+I am currently a second graduate student from Nanjing University of Information Science and Technology(NUIST),majoring in Electronic Information Engineering.I will attend the summer school of Nanyang Technological University(NTU)as an exchange student,and the course I will take is Data Science and Artificial Intelligence.(2025.07)sponsored by JESIE.

 A data-driven personal website